 Length: 157 minutes / 2.61 hours

-Riding high after her big win with The Hurt Locker, Bigelow must have realized that she had found her niche: war films.
+Riding high after her big win with The Hurt Locker, Bigelow must have realized she had found her niche: war films.
 A mere four years later, she took up the task of bringing to film the story of the assassination of Osama bin Laden by Seal Team Six.
 What is impressive to note is that, before her nomination and win with The Hurt Locker, Kathryn Bigelow had only directed seven films, the first of which, The Loveless, was made back in 1982.
-Thirty years later, with a Best Picture under her belt, Zero Dark Thirty was nominated for the Best Picture Oscar.
-By this point, the nominations had shrunk down from ten to nine, merely due to a change in the nomination process that bounded the number of nominees between five and ten.
+30 years later, with a Best Picture under her belt, Zero Dark Thirty (2012) was also nominated for the Best Picture Oscar.
+By this point, the nominations had shrunk down from 10 to nine, merely due to a change in the nomination process that bounded the number of nominees between five and 10.
 Even if Zero Dark Thirty’s only Oscar (of five nominations) was for Sound Editing, it still remains an impressive film.

 Around the same time of The Hurt Locker, Zero Dark Thirty starts in Langley, Virginia at the Central Intelligence Agency.
 Maya (Jessica Chastain) is a new analyst who is tasked to get as much information as she can on Osama bin Laden.
 Since Osama is the leader of al-Qaeda, the terrorists responsible for the September 11th attacks, finding him is her top priority.
 In the first few years of her job, she works with Dan (Jason Clarke) to obtain key pieces of information through various forms of torture.
 After surviving a bombing in Islamabad in 2008, her tactics are forced to change as politics back home have shifted.
 There are more CIA casualties as Maya gets closer to finding an important person linked to bin Laden.
 As information unfolds, a secret operation is organized to go in and take out Osama.
 In the gripping final minutes of the film, the operation is executed.
 Will they succeed?